mixxxdj/manual/source/chapters/user_interface.rst

 button in the mixer section, or use the specific :ref:`appendix-shortcuts` to show or hide the section.

+.. seealso :: As an advanced user, you can route your audio signal to external
+              software and then apply additional effects.
+Go to :ref:`advanced-external-fx` for more information.

 General Effects Controlls
 -------------------------